What Is Sonos and How Do Sonos Speakers Work?

 Find out more about using voice control with Sonos >>

-All of the modern Sonos range also has AirPlay 2 which is a way of casting audio from one device to another.
+All of the modern Sonos range also has AirPlay 2 support which is a way of casting audio from one device to another.
 This means you wouldn’t even need to use the app to get the music playing.
 As this service is owned by Apple, you would need an iPhone, iPad or Mac to do this.

 Find out more about AirPlay 2 with Sonos >>